-Star Wars Jedi: Fallen Order is here, but before you and your BD-1 Droid run off across the Galaxy, there are some things you should know!
-Fallen Order is influenced by a few other games, drawing on their best ideas, and then injecting a Star Wars twist.
-There are ways to maximize your use of certain mechanics, saving you time and possibly a limb.
-Here are just a few tips that I wish I had known before starting my quest to rebuild the Jedi Order.
+Before you and your BD-1 Droid run off across the galaxy in Star Wars Jedi: Fallen Order, there are some things you should know.
+Fallen Order is influenced by a few other games, drawing upon their best ideas, and then injecting that classic Star Wars twist.
+There are ways to maximize your use of certain mechanics, saving you time and possibly a limb or two.
+Despite it being a fairly accessible game, Fallen Order can get complicated, especially when learning the ins and outs of the combat system.

 - The best Star Wars games of all time